Editors: What is Curriculum Management?

 You will also be able to unpublish a version or delete a version from here.
 Unpublishing a version will revert it back to a draft.

-As an Editor, you can also create a draft that multiple Editors at your school can collaborate on before publishing.
-To create a draft click “Personalize”, give your draft a label, make sure you’ve selected the Public option, and click confirm.
+As an Editor, you can also create a draft that multiple Editors at your school or district can collaborate on before publishing.
+To create a draft click “Personalize”, give your draft a name, make sure you’ve selected the School or District option, and click confirm.

 Who can see Editor drafts?